 Academic record (degrees received, dates, and institutions only)

 Professional positions (descriptions of positions held, employers and years only)

 Descriptions of professional accomplishments in the area(s) to be considered for the designation of Fellow, including accomplishments in:

 List of publications by area of specialization (e.g., teaching, research, extension, administration, and service).
 An abbreviated list or summary is also acceptable.

 Summary of the nominee's service activities, including service to the science of entomology indicating relevance to the profession of entomology

 List of nomination supporters, including their contact information

-Nomination packages must be received by ESA headquarters by March 15.
+Nomination packages must be recieved by ESA headquarters by March 15.

 Any candidate nominated, but not selected, may be renominated no more than two times within the two-year period after his/her initial submission.
 Nomination packages will be retained for two years by the awards administrator.
 Nominators must send a letter of renomination to the awards administrator by the nomination deadline above.
 Previously submitted documentation will be used for the evaluation process unless the nominator submits new or updated documents.
 The renomination e-mail must contain this additional documentation.
 New or updated documents must follow the electronic submission requirements noted above.

 All candidates and their nominators will be notified of the results after the ESA Governing Board holds its summer meeting.